TinyStepper

 Why it helps

 Graduated exposure therapy is the gold-standard approach for specific phobias in children, recommended by the British Psychological Society.
 By pairing a feared stimulus (darkness) with a positive experience (favourite play) and increasing exposure gradually, the brain learns to associate darkness with safety rather than threat.
 The key principle is that the child never exceeds their comfort threshold — each step is small enough to tolerate while engaged in something enjoyable.
+The NHS advises that helping toddlers name and understand their feelings is one of the most important things parents can do for emotional development.

 Variations